-I'm a blind teenager from Slovenia.
+I'm a blind teenage girl.
 Most of my time here is spent reading stories or writing stupid things on the forums, but I sometimes write short stories and poems as well.
 English isn't my first language, so any feedback is welcome!
 Up for a duel anytime.

 Have a nice day, Mayana.

 - SwitchingSocial, a list of easy to use but privacy friendly alternatives

 - PrivacyTools an even bigger collection of all sorts of privacy software, websites and guides